-The next mission is scheduled for April 18th week 2016 in Ixtapa, Mexico.
+The next mission is scheduled for the Spring of 2019 in Zihuatanejo, Mexico.
 This is a surgery only mission with limited clinic.

 4 year old old Angel had been born with congentital cataracts in both his eyes and never seen his mother and father.
 The day after his surgery he was petting his mom's face and telling her how beautiful she was.
 His mom said he has never said that to anyone before!
 Angel is seen here with Molly and Dr. Jim Conahan and his parents.
 To see a slide show of Angel's story, see the link below.